-Important note: Be sure you’ve planted your avocado tree properly and watered it through its first couple months properly before starting to use this table.
+Important note: Be sure you’ve first planted your avocado tree properly and watered it through its first couple months properly before starting to use this table.

 Gallons are for the valleys

 How did I come up with these numbers of gallons?
 I used weather information that is similar to where most people in Southern California live — basically, the valleys: roughly five to fifteen miles away from the beach.
 (Specifically, it’s Zone 6 on this map.)
 Anaheim in Orange County is an example of a city in this zone.

-In my experience, you can’t give avocado trees much less without them suffering.
+In my experience, you can’t give avocado trees much less water without them suffering.
 (I’ve tried.)
 And it’s unnecessary to give them much more.
 (You won’t get more fruit, which is the point.)

 Frequencies are for sprinkling and mulch

 Another assumption is that there is mulch under your avocado tree.
 Leaves or wood chips under an avocado tree are extremely beneficial in myriad ways, one of which is allowing the tree to go longer between waterings.

 No automatic watering in winter

 Unnecessary irrigation in the winter not only wastes water but more importantly can keep the soil soggy and disease prone.
-After we’ve had our first couple inches of winter rain until around the end of March, only water an avocado tree if there is a dry spell of at least a couple weeks.
+After we’ve had our first couple inches of winter rain until around the end of March, only water an avocado tree if there is a dry spell of about a couple weeks.

 Big trees get water elsewhere

-The table only goes up to 14 feet mostly because bigger trees in a normal yard will have grown extensive root systems that drink from neighboring plants, maybe even from your neighbor’s plants.
+The table only goes up to 15 feet because bigger trees in a normal yard will have grown extensive root systems that drink from neighboring plants, maybe even from your neighbor’s plants.
 So if you have a big avocado tree, you almost surely can give it less water than an avocado farmer would have to give such a tree in an orchard.

 It’s impossible to say how much to give your big tree.
 Just think about what is being watered under its canopy and even within ten feet or so of the outer edge of its canopy.
 If there are irrigated plants all over that area, then you might not need to give the tree any water of its own.
 This is particularly true if there is lawn being watered within the tree’s reach.